Historic Preservation Undergraduate Program

 Learn More

 Historic Preservation is an inherently interdisciplinary field, and we welcome students from a wide range of backgrounds.
-Our minor is offered on the Eugene campus and is particularly well suited for students studying:
+Our classes are particularly well suited for students studying:

 • Anthropology